3amon/caddb-slack-bot/readme.md

 5. From this project's directory type: node app.js

 # Todo
-* Add a better channel message (than just linking to the card's picture).
-* Better fuzzy search.
-Add remove article (a, an, the) case.

 # License
 Copyright (c) 2016 Eamon White Licensed under the MIT license.